tps27/IT340Final-TS/README.md

 #CONFIGURATION

 For these files to work, nagios core, nagios-plugins, snmp, snmpd, MIB downloader, mysql, apache, systemd, and vim have to be downloaded and installed in your CentOS system.
-The files in this repositiory have the following addresses: